eclipse-biscuit/biscuit-rust/biscuit-auth/README.md

-# Biscuit authentication and authorization token
+# Eclipse Biscuit authentication and authorization token

-Biscuit is an authorization token for microservices architectures with the following properties:
+Eclipse Biscuit is an authorization token for microservices architectures with the following properties:

 - decentralized validation: any node could validate the token only with public information;
 - offline delegation: a new, valid token can be created from another one by attenuating its rights, by its holder, without communicating with anyone;